SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 - Deploy the extension with user propagation.

-  - Update `DESTINATION_NAME` in [`deployment.yaml`](c4c-extension-with-user-context/k8s/deployment.yaml) with the name of the destination created in SAP Cloud Platform.
+  - Update `DESTINATION_NAME` in [`deployment.yaml`](c4c-extension-with-user-context/k8s/deployment.yaml) with the name of the destination created in SAP BTP.

   - Deploy the extension.